Pratham-19/restapi/README.md

 # RestApi Tutorial
 This repo contains some basic apis which does the following functionalities -
 - Authenticate user with JWT token
-- Use malter to input csv file and sstores it into mongodb
+- Use multer to input csv file and sstores it into mongodb

 ## How to setup
 1. Clone the project by <br>